joshkuhar/billygoat/README.md

 ## Usage

 When creating a data model with a non-relational database, denormalizing your data is common.
 Keeping track of your documents and what fields are used in each one can be difficult.
-Using billygoat to enforce your schema can help reduce the complexity and maintainability of your app.
+Using billygoat to enforce your schema can help reduce the complexity and increase the ease of maintainability of your app.

 ### Overview
 You can use billygoat in three simple steps.